couchbaselabs/mobile-testkit/README.md

 ## Configure Index Writers

-If you need to set any Sync Gateways as Index Writers, then modify the `temp_ansible_hosts` file by hand.
+If you need to set any Sync Gateways as Index Writers, then modify the `provisioning_config` file by hand.
 Example:

 ```
 [sync_gateways]